SOLARMA/gh-mirror/README.md

 # gh-mirror

+**WORK-IN-PROGRESS**

-gm-mirror is a collection of scripts to mirror git repositories hosted on https://github.com/.
+gm-mirror is a collection of scripts to mirror git repositories hosted on <https://github.com/>.

 Contributing to gh-mirror
 =========================